JBCode16/Retropie-Install/README.md

 # Retropie-Install
-This repository will help you install retropie to any linux-based pc.
+This repository will help you install retropie to any linux-based pc running Debian or Ubuntu